victorspringer/http-cache/README.md

 This is a HTTP middleware for server-side application layer caching, ideal for Golang REST APIs.

-It is simple, fast, thread safe and gives the possibility to choose the adapter (memory, Redis, DynamoDB etc).
+It is simple, super fast, thread safe and gives the possibility to choose the adapter (memory, Redis, DynamoDB etc).

 ## Getting Started